remy-z/N-gram-model/README.md

 This project is all in done all in python.
 When run the program will output:
-	A list of all ngrams in the train set along side their probabilites A list of every all sentences in the test set with their probabilites The perplexity of the model when evaluated on the given test set Randomly generated sentences using Shannon Visualization
+	A list of all ngrams in the train set along side their probabilities A list of every all sentences in the test set with their probabilities The perplexity of the model when evaluated on the given test set Randomly generated sentences using Shannon Visualization

-To run the model, pass it the following arguements
+To run the model, pass it the following arguments

 	filepath for train set, -t filepath for test set, -n order of n-gram, -s number of sentences to generate with Shannon Visualization

 Try these commands!

 	python main.py data/austen-train.txt -n 1 -t data/austen-dev.txt -s 10
 	python main.py data/austen-train.txt -n 2 -t data/austen-test.txt -s 10